automl/neps/docs/reference/optimizers.md

 ### 2.2 Choosing one of NePS Optimizers

 We have also prepared some optimizers with specific hyperparameters that we believe can generalize well to most AutoML tasks and use cases.
-For more details on the available default optimizers and the algorithms that can be called, please refer to the next section on [PredefinedOptimizerConfigs](#optimizer-configurations).
+The available optimizers are imported via the `neps.algorithms` module.
+You can use either the optimizer name or the optimizer class itself as the optimizer argument.

 ```python
 neps.run(